Meiji Seimei Museum visitor entrance

 Meiji Seimeikan is located at the end of this street.

-It was dismantled in 1968 (Showa 43) due to aging, but in 2010 (Heisei 21) it was rebuilt as the Mitsubishi Ichigokan Museum using original blueprints, documents, and preserved materials. .
-From Meiji Seimei-kan, walk along Babasaki Dori towards Tokyo Station and you will see a red brick building on the street.
+From Meiji Seimeikan, walk along Babasa-dori towards Tokyo Station and you will find a red brick building on the street.
 This is the exterior of the Mitsubishi Ichigokan Museum.

-The design is the Queen Anne style, which was popular in England in the late 19th century.
+The design is the Queen Anne style that was popular in England in the second half of the 19th century.
+It feels like walking around London.

 Courtyard of Mitsubishi Ichigokan Museum

-It's like walking in London.
-In the courtyard, there are many benches around the shade of the trees, where you can relax.
-Cafes and restaurants are also arranged around the courtyard.
+In the courtyard there are many benches around the shade of the trees, so you can rest comfortably.
+Cafes and restaurants are also arranged in a way that surrounds the courtyard.

 What did you think?